Google Sheets is a game-changer for managing tournament brackets.

 A Scratch version of the NYTimes Spelling Bee

 Inspired by the NY Times Spelling Bee, I challenged myself to create a Scratch version of this game.

 Rules: Words must be at least 4 letters long, and must contain the yellow center letter.
-Letters do not have to be adjacent to each other, and duplicating letter is allowed.
+Letters do not have to be adjacent to each other, and duplicating letters is allowed.
 I created the background hexagons with Google Drawings and Inkscape.
-In Scratch, I created a “dictionary” based on English word list from: http://www.mediafire.com/file/5cy3vcsag29ic43/Word_List.txt/file
+In Scratch, I created a “dictionary” based on an English word list from: http://www.mediafire.com/file/5cy3vcsag29ic43/Word_List.txt/file

 I got a great suggestion from Nirmala Sankaran, Co-Founder of HeyMath, to include the total possible words for a given board.
 This required iterating over the dictionary and checking if each word is valid for each board, given the game rules.

 You can find the original code here: https://scratch.mit.edu/projects/603333011

 - To play, you will need to edit this file, and you can make a copy by clicking

 - Click the ‘Shift’ key while rotating pieces to snap to common angles.

 - Implementing Tangrams in Google Slides makes a lot of sense for online/blended learning.
 It builds multimedia literacy skills, visuospatial skills, and a deeper understanding of how Google Sheets work.

 - This material is suitable for primary mathematics, PYP Design, and MYP Design